CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 Installed the required features by following these instructions:

-1. On the Web Application Server open Windows Powershell ISE with local administrator rights.
+1. Open a Windows PowerShell (x64) window as administrator.
+1. Navigate PowerShell to inside the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder using the following command, modifying the path as necessary:

+    ```powershell
+    cd "C:\Install\Cortex Evolution - Innovation 2022.5 - Installation Scripts"
+    ```

-1. Load the script from the installation media called TODO CortexWindowsFeatures.ps1.
+1. Run the `Cortex.Innovation.Install.WindowsFeatures.ps1` script using the following command:

-1. Run the script.
+    ```powershell
+    .\Cortex.Innovation.Install.WindowsFeatures.ps1
+    ```

 1. Check the output is as follows:

     ```powershell